 By Fredrica Syren:

-I think it’s safe to say that, when I get dressed in the morning or when I buy new clothes, I don’t think too much about what effectclothes in landfill these clothes have on the environment.
+I think it’s safe to say that, when I get dressed in the morning or when I buy new clothes, I don’t think too much about what effect these clothes have on the environment.
 Don’t get me wrong: I really try to buy as many organic and eco-friendly clothes as possible.
 As well, I buy used clothing, I borrow clothes and I accept hand-me-downs from friends.
 But the reality is that, until recently, I did not know about textile production’s effect on our planet.

 With much of the world experiencing droughts, it’s a sad fact that textile production is one of the most unknown water hogs.
 Not only does it require tons of water to grow textile materials, but lots of water is wasted in the dye process as well.
 For example, it takes 500 gallons of water to make one pair of stonewashed jeans.
 Furthermore, textile and cotton also rely heavily on pesticides that will later enter the ground, soil and water; and will pollute our planet and put textile workers’ health at risk.